 One of the busiest ports in the extreme southern region of the continent is the Calicut port.
 It is located on the Arabian Sea and is also called Kozhikode.
 In around 1100 AD it flourished under the Chera regime becoming a chief trading port for spices like pepper, cloves, and cinnamon.
 Here textiles and spices were exported and imported Chinese ceramics and European pots.

-In the year 1498, with the visiting of Vasco da Gama, the port gained its relevance as one of the most important seaports of India.
+In the year 1498, with the visit of Vasco da Gama, the port gained its relevance as one of the most important seaports of India.
 An extended trade relationship was established between the east and the west with this historic visit.
-However, it soon lost its importance under the colonial rules.
+However, it soon lost its importance under colonial rules.
 The only things that are left behind are the remains of a sea bridge, storage yards and goods handling cranes.

 7) Tuticorin Port

 Tuticorin (also known as Thoothukudi) port was established during the 6th century 550 Km southwest to today’s Chennai.
 It is one of the oldest seaports in India.
-The Pandyas, the Cholas and several other dynasties have ruled this place and made it one of their prime seaports.
+The Pandyas, the Cholas, and several other dynasties have ruled this place and made it one of their prime seaports.
 Fishery and pearl were one of the most important items of trade in this port.
 The Periplus book has mentions of this port too.

 Under the rule of the Dutch and the English, it gained more prominence.
 Under this regime, the port’s main export was palmyra fibers, senna leaves, salt, dry fish, etc. Cotton, pulses, grains, and coal were the main items that were imported.
 It still remains in the list of the top twelve most important ports in India.